Obesity – Diagnosis, Symptoms, and Treatment

 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), thyroid function (TSH, free T4), CBC (complete blood cell count).
 They will also usually check your cholesterol levels and screen for diabetes.

-Some doctors will obtain an EKG (electrocardiogram) and ultrasound of the heart (echocardiogram) if they are concerned for heart disease.
+Some doctors will obtain an EKG (electrocardiogram) and ultrasound of the heart (echocardiogram) if they are concerned about heart disease.

 Which Weight Loss Options are Available?